Kaleigh-M/Kaleigh-M/README.md

-# 💫 About Me:
+# About Me:
-<br>I'm an aspiring developer with a passion for game development, AI, robotics, and cybersecurity.
-I love working on projects that  help me grow my skills.<br>
+<br>I'm learning game development, AI, robotics, and cybersecurity.
+I enjoy working on projects that help me build and expand my skills.<br>

 # What I'm Working On:<br>
 Game Development: Currently developing multiple games using Unity.<br>